 What book are you currently reading?

-What CD is in your car?
+What CD's are in your car?

-Pavarotti and Tina Turner amongst others.
+Pavarotti, Tina Turner and David Bowie amongst others.

-What is your ideal night ( day out ) out (or in)?
+What is your ideal night (day out) out (or in)?

 Tell us something about you very few people would know?

-I am a best selling writer!
-A book I co-authored with my friend Jack Henriques, entitled Local Authority Prosecutions reached No1 in the lists for legal textbooks.Also I am the ASBO king having obtained the first ASBO in 1999.
+I was a best selling writer!
+A book I co-authored with my solicitor friend Jack Henriques, entitled Local Authority Prosecutions reached No1 in the lists for legal textbooks.
+Also I was the ASBO king having obtained the first ASBO in 1999.
 Before you ask, I was not the subject of the order.

 Major International Appearances